Bhauwagh/docker-task-completed/README.md

 ```
 start backend: npm run start
 ```
-## we have add the three dockerfiles
+## I added the three dockerfiles and one yaml file